mboufal/IPRO-Commuter-Safety/Personas, Scenarios, Working Agreement.md

 ## Scenario #1

-A student leaves their late night class.
-They keep the app open just in case.
-As they are walking through campus, they witness a robbery.
-They grab their phone and tap the emergency call button.
+A student leaves her late night class.
+She keeps the GuideEd app open just in case.
+As she is walking through campus, she notices an area of the walkway is covered in black ice.
+She taps the Report button and fills out the information to report the hazard.

 ## Scenario #2